-Why would an impact investor make a concessionary investment?
-Typically, to enable businesses to test products or services in unknown markets, where the likelihood of commercial success is too low to attract ordinary investors until and unless the business succeeds.
-This was the Gates Foundation's rationale for its concessionary investment in bKash, the mobile money company aimed at the poorest residents of Bangladesh, which several years later attracted non-concessionary private equity capital.
+Why would an impact investor make a concessionary investment-one that expects to receive below risk-adjusted market returns?
+Typically, to enable a business to test products or services in unknown markets, where the likelihood of commercial success is too low to attract ordinary investors until and unless the business succeeds.
+This was the Gates Foundation's rationale for its concessionary investment in bKash, the mobile money company aimed at benefitting the poorest residents of Bangladesh, which several years later attracted non-concessionary private equity capital.
+It was only because the Gates Foundation paved the way with concessionary capital that bKash was able to attract private equity investors.

 The Gates Foundation's investment in bKash was what the Internal Revenue Code characterizes as a program related investment, or PRI.
-The Code defines a PRI as an investment whose primary purpose is to further the foundation's charitable purposes rather than generate financial returns.
-For this reason, PRIs are almost always concessionary-though non-concessionary investments that are not market-validated also can qualify.
-Conceptually, you can consider the expected concession as the functional equivalent of a grant.
+The Code defines a PRI as an investment by a private foundation whose primary purpose is to further the foundation's charitable purposes rather than generate financial returns.
+For this reason, PRIs are almost always concessionary.
+Conceptually, you can consider the concession as the functional equivalent of a grant.
 Indeed, the US Internal Revenue Code treats PRIs like grants in some (but not all) respects, including counting toward a private foundation's required 5 percent annual payout.

-Making a PRI is far more complex than making a grant because of the need for financial due diligence and investment documents.
-The foundations with good reputations for PRIs tend to have dedicated PRI staff as well as legal expertise.
+Making a PRI is far more complicated than making a grant because of the need for financial due diligence and investment documents.
+Foundations with reputations for making effective PRIs tend to have dedicated PRI staffing and legal expertise in this arena.